luuductrung1234/dev-roadmap/data-science-roadmap/README.md

 This guide was developed to be consumed in a linear approach.
 What does this mean?
 That you should complete one course at a time.

 The courses are **already** in the order that you should complete them.
-Just start in the [Linear Algebra](#linear-algebra) section and after finishing the first course, start the next one.
+Just start in the [Linear Algebra][67] section and after finishing the first course, start the next one.

 **If the course isn't open, do it anyway with the resources from the previous class.**